cpske/ISP/testing/code-coverage.md

+---
-## Code Coverage
+title: Test Code Coverage
+---

 How thorough are your tests?
-Do your unit tests really test *all* the code?
+Do they test all parts of the code?

 **Code Coverage** is a measure of how much of your source code is tested or "exercised" by unit tests.
 It measures how many